nabeelvalley/docs/src/content/docs/iot/tj-bot-setup.md

 ---
 published: true
 title: TJBot Setup
-subtitle: Setting up a Raspberry PI as a TJ Bot
+description: Setting up a Raspberry PI as a TJ Bot
 ---

 # Setting up a Bot